dashaivasha/Help2Women/README.md

 # Help2Women
-Цebsite for helping women in search of psychological help based on test results
+Website for helping women in search of psychological help based on test results Developed with using of node.js, mongodb, jQery.